The transition is well underway…

 That’s because, as a “distributor” for Powur, you don’t actually have to sell a single thing.
 Your customers never have to hand over a dime for you to get paid.

-All you’re doing is getting people to sign up for a free proposal from SolarCity.
+All you’re doing is getting people to sign up for a free proposal from one of Powur’s partners.
 SolarCity handles the entire sales process from there.
+You get paid for solar appointments and installations, so your leads need to be sales ready, or at least interested in talking seriously about getting solar panels.

-Still, this takes a lot of the leg work out of network marketing.
-No product, no autoship, no closing sales and processing payments.
+Still, this takes a lot of the legwork out of network marketing.
+No product, no autoship, no closing sales, and no processing payments.

 They boast not having a registration or membership fee to join as a “Powur Advocate” but, of course, to make any real money or training (which you really need in this industry), you need to upgrade.